Orange-OpenSource/ods-android/docs/modules/MoreApps.md

 ## Integration

 **Prerequisites:** Before using the ODS More apps module, you need to create an applications list from the [OMA Apps Plus website](https://admin.appsplus-oma.apps-details.com).
-Create an account and create you own list from the "App lists" tab.
+Create an account and create your own list from the "App lists" tab.
 This will create the API key to use in the module configuration.

 ![More apps light](images/moreApps_light.png)